 Lately I’ve been fixated with the idea of sourcing vintage china to glue to a wall near our built-in dining banquette.

 Photo Courtesy Of —thestudio4art

 Dish Wall By Designer Lisa Sherry -As Featured In Lonny Magazine – Courtesy Of Lolalina

 Yesterday I strolled through the St. Lawrence Market Antique Show in Toronto (where I live) which operates every Sunday.

 I purchased these 13 plates.
 I paid anywhere from $3 to $8 for each of these!

 Yes, this was a $65 investment.

-I'm not sure these will all make the cut, but it's a start, don't you think?
-Whichever we don't glue to the wall will become part of the house china!
+I’m not sure these will all make the cut, but it’s a start, don’t you think?
+Whichever we don’t attach to the wall with velcro will become part of the house china!
 Why not?

 Stay tuned for more on the renovation of our vintage triplex in Charlottetown, Prince Edward Island called The Tales Of Upper Hillsborough